Erica's fatigue story

 People just don’t understand.
 If you haven’t had fatigue, you’ve got no conception of it.
 In a way, I feel less pressure to try and explain it to other people because I am quite a way down the road.

-There are people at the gym that don’t know about my diagnosis, and that’s rather nice.
+There are people in my life that don’t know about my diagnosis, and that’s rather nice.
 I found when I was first diagnosed, and for a while afterwards, I was Erica with leukaemia, not just Erica.

 Now, I’ve got a life.
 I’ve got a good life.
 I really enjoy myself.
 I don’t want the fact that I’ve got leukaemia to be on my mind 24/7.